rostools/guides/README.md

-# Guides for the r-cubed courses
+# Guides for the r-cubed workshops

 [![License: CC BY
 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)